 “With the end of Talent Match, hidden young people in Greater Manchester faced the possibility of receiving no specialist employability support.
 Now though, we can build on Talent Match’s legacy.

 "We know that the community-based organisations we will be working with are best placed to engage hidden young people and provide the support they need.
 We know how keen employers are to work with us to attract young people into their entry-level roles.
 We appreciate the value of working with partners across different sectors to tackle complex issues such as youth unemployment.
 And, we understand how important it is to ensure that young people themselves are involved in the design and delivery of youth employment programmes.

 "We’re very happy that the Talent Match Youth Panel, young people who have experienced their own barriers to employment and who played such a vital role in the success of the original Talent Match programme, will be providing the new project with their energy, insight and perspective.

 Other key partners involved in the new programme include local authorities, Greater Manchester Chamber of Commerce, Greater Manchester Youth Network, The Co-Operative Group, Addleshaw Goddard, 42nd Street, The Broughton Trust, Bolton Lads and Girls Club, Manchester Young Lives, Upturn Enterprise, Reform Radio, Stockport Homes and G-Force

-Delivery of Greater Manchester Talent Match Hidden Young People is anticipated to start in Spring 2019.
+Delivery of Greater Manchester's Hidden Talent is anticipated to start in Spring 2019.